eunicelaii/pui-homework-eunice/final-project/PUI Homework README.md

 - Want to show my multifaceted skills in mixed media
 - Emphasis on storytelling
 - Designed to look like a video editor
-- Questions: how can i make people want to explore the website, which in hand forces them to learn more about me?
+- Questions: how can I make people want to explore the website, which in hand forces them to learn more about me?

 - inspo: https://webflow.com/made-in-webflow/website/pierrelouis